Welcome to Solar Resource Assessment and Economics, Fall 2021

 Percentages refer to the proportion of all possible points earned by the student.
 No rounding-up grades or curve are used in this course.
 Be prepared to put your best effort into all of the assignments as you complete them.

 It is expected that all course-related assignments, quizzes, discussion posts are completed by the assigned due date.
 Deadline extensions may be granted on a case to case basis due to personal emergencies and must be communicated to the Instructor at least 1 week prior to the submission deadline.
+Time sensitive assignments may have point deductions for late submissions.

 Make-up Exam Policy